Ryan Fraser capped a memorable 2018/19 campaign by collecting two prestigious player-of-the-year awards.

 Eddie Howe rewarded Fraser with his first Premier League start in a 1-0 defeat against West Ham at London Stadium in August 2016.

 The Scot caught the national headlines after he came on as a half-time substitute to turn around the Cherries' fortunes in the home game against Liverpool, winning a penalty for the first goal, scoring the second and providing an assist for the third goal in the Cherries' famous 4-3 comeback win.

-Fraser’s performances also were noticed by Scotland manager Gordon Strachan who called him up to the senior squad in March 2017 before he made his debut against England in the dramatic 2-2 draw at Hampden Park.
+Fraser’s performances were noticed by then Scotland manager Gordon Strachan who called him up to the senior squad in March 2017 before he made his debut against England in a dramatic 2-2 draw at Hampden Park.